 Sometime after they started, Kolenté and Taurion came back from the breach and stopped at the control room to give a first report to Iset.

 “Hi.”
 Taurion looked tired.
 He had his suit on but carried the helmet on one of his hands.
-“We have been cleaning up the mess and although we have not totally finished, Ihosy's team will finish it up soon and will be able to start working on the repairs.
+All his brown head feathers had been flattened by the helmet, but one.
+“We have been cleaning up the mess and although we have not totally finished, Ihosy's team will finish it up soon and will be able to start working on the repairs.”
+Iset had a hard time to take her eyes out of that lonely feather.

 “Yes.”
 Kolenté had removed both her helmet and her suit.
-She was only wearing the overall.
+She was only wearing the overall who was also brown.
 “We are confident enough that in no more than two cycles the main energy pathway will be restored.
 Then it's a matter of some more time to weld a cover over the breaches.
 Also, we have found something you might be interested in.”
+She turned her red eyes to Taurion who nodded at her.

 “While cleaning up the mess we saw some leftovers of the object that impacted.”
 Taurion looked at a sealed bag he had hanging outside his suit.